 $4.50 per $1,000 (0.45%) of the net taxable value for Oahu homes and condos assessed up to $1Mill that have not filed for the home exemption.

-· Hotel and Resort: $ 12.90 per $1,000 assessed value – If your property is a resort zoned property, e.g. a condotel like Trump Tower, Ritz Carlton, Ilikai, or others.
-(Tax rate more than 2.5 times the regular rate), unless you apply for the dedication for residential use.
+· Hotel and Resort: $ 13.90 per $1,000 assessed value – If your property is a resort zoned property, e.g. a condotel like Trump Tower, Ritz Carlton, Ilikai, or others.
+(Tax rate is almost 4 times the regular rate), unless you apply for the dedication for residential use.

 You see how the savings can be huge if you qualify for the home exemption, but you must file by the deadline.